Modeling Nonlinear Control Systems via Koopman Control Family: Universal Forms and Subspace Invariance Proximity: Introduction

 \section{Introduction}

 The Koopman operator approach to dynamical systems has gained widespread attention in recent years.
 While traditional state-space methods for nonlinear systems rely on the description of system trajectories, the Koopman viewpoint provides an equivalent formulation of the system behavior using a linear operator acting on a vector space of functions.
 The Koopman operator framework yields beneficial algebraic constructions that can be leveraged for efficient computational learning and prediction.
 These benefits have motivated researchers to consider extending the framework to control systems.
-However, unlike the case of autonomous systems\footnote{Consistent with the literature on the Koopman operator, we use the term ``autonomous'' to describe systems without input. \new{Note that this terminology is different from the one used in classical system theory, which refers to time-invariant systems as autonomous.}}, this has proven difficult due to the fact that the role of input is fundamentally different from the state's role: without a priori knowledge of the input signal, there is not enough information to predict the system trajectories since the choice of input can drastically alter the system behavior.
-Our aim here is to provide a comprehensive mathematical framework for Koopman operator-based modeling of control systems.
+However, unlike the case of \new{systems without input,} this has proven difficult due to the fact that the input's role is fundamentally different from the state's role: without a priori knowledge of the input signal, there is not enough information to predict the system trajectories since the choice of input can drastically alter system behavior.
+Our aim is to provide a comprehensive mathematical framework for Koopman operator-based modeling of control systems.